-- directory path is either the CD-ROM mount point directory, the path of the client directory on the DVD-ROM, or the path of the Disk1 directory on the hard drive - The -silent parameter specifies a completely non-interactive installation - filename is the full path and filename of the installation response file that you configured
+- directory\path is either the CD-ROM mount point directory, the path of the client directory on the DVD-ROM, or the path of the Disk1 directory on the hard drive - The -silent option indicates that you want to run the Installer in silent - filename is the full path and filename of the installation response file that you configured - The optional -paramFile option on Solaris specifies an alternative parameter file (oraparamsilent.ini) that you can use when performing silent installations.
+This alternative parameter file does not include checks for CDE or X Window System software patches for Solaris.